irisnet/irishub/docs/cli-client/stake/unbonding-delegations-from.md

 ## Examples

-Query all unbonding delegatations-from from a validator
+Query all unbonding delegatations from a validator
 ```
 iriscli stake unbonding-delegations-from [validator-address]
 ```